MrTyRedgate/MySimpleMigration/README.md

 # MySimpleMigration

 A simplified Flyway **Migrations-based Pipeline** for Azure DevOps.
-Based on the Flyway AutoPilot FastTrack project by Redgate.

 > **Version 1.0** - First working version
 > Use at your own risk, no support provided.
 Please use in a sandbox environment.